 Hydrogen Embrittlement Relief

 During the coating process hydrogen evolves in the bath and on the parts.
-If the part has a Rockwell hardness over 39 Rc, the alloy is prone to absorb this residual hydrogen promoting a stress riser.
+If the part has a Rockwell hardness over 39 HRC, the alloy is prone to absorb this residual hydrogen promoting a stress riser.
 If this occurs the component could experience premature failure when it is in service.
 To relief this additional stress, a post bake is recommended, which is another service we offer.